hue881/hue881.github.io/mcs/2026/summer/syllabus/syllabus-full.md

 ## Course Description

 This summer program introduces students ages 7–13 to computer programming and artificial intelligence using Scratch (block-based coding) and Python (text-based coding).
-Designed directly from a survey intake analysis, the cohort spans Grade 1 to Grade 9 and is all-new in Python (82% never tried) and AI (68% never tried).
 The course begins at absolute zero and builds step by step toward a real project each student can show their family.

 Students start in Scratch to learn coding logic without syntax stress, bridge into Python fundamentals, and end by building simple AI programs such as rule-based chatbots and keyword classifiers.
 AI is treated not as magic but as algorithms — clear sets of rules a computer follows — and is woven into every single session.
 All Python work uses the standard library only, with no outside packages required.